cudoventures/cudos-noded-packager/README.md

 The correct mix of package names and versions can be set up on a target machine by installing a `Cudos Network Pack`, which is another rpm/deb package that contains the relevant genesis and node address files for the given network, along with the relevant Cosmovisor config files.

-Every Cudos Node major version has its own yum/apt repository to maintain separation while still allowing security and utility upgrades to older versions, although with the adoption of the Cosmovisor tool this is going to change in the near future.
-In the future the different networks and versions will be handled by the "cudos-network-???" packages.

 In order to allow easier integration of the various components the directory locations for the daemon have been fixed and should remain at those locations.
 The `$CUDOS_HOME` variable